resublime/openerp-env/README.md

 `jacc` is used for deploying new containers.
 Just do `jacc --cmd help` for instructions.
 Containers are defined using a Dockerfile, see http://docs.docker.io/en/latest/use/builder/ for more information.

+docker need to be configured to open up the HTTP API.
+The start script needs to look something like this `exec /usr/bin/docker -d -H 127.0.0.1:4243`.
+For ubuntu, this is changed in `/etc/init/docker.conf`.
+Now the docker command line tool needs the flag `-H=tcp://127.0.0.1:4242`.
+Create an alias for simplcity: `alias docker='docker -H=tcp://127.0.0.1:4243'`.
+Place this in your `.profile` etc.

 ## For CoreOS